sbehrens/markdowner/README.md

 python danger-danger.py
 ```

-*Note* - On the first run the tool downloads the latest NIST [NVD database](https://nvd.nist.gov/).
+NOTE: On the first run the tool downloads the latest NIST [NVD database](https://nvd.nist.gov/).
 This process takes roughly 20 minutes.

 When the tool completes, reports for each project will be placed in the `reports` directory.